mikehikes/georgia_election_data/README.md

 At the very least, this repository is designed as a template or toolkit for others to continue analysis on the source data.
 To this end, I will initially develop Jupyter Notebooks to conduct ETL of the data, and subsequent notebooks for analysis.
 Where sensible, Jupyter Notebooks that are script-like in nature will be converted to python scripts.

+## Important Notes

+- __This project uses only publicly-provided and generally accessible data.__
+- __Data does not include the actual votes of voters - only a record that a voter has voted.__
+- __Data does not contain any personally-identifiable information.__

 ## Current Projects

 1. ETL Scripts to compile the voter data into a transaction-type databsae and a key-pair database, to indicate for each voter, their annual participation in elections.
 [Jupyter Notebook](https://https://github.com/mikehikes/georgia_election_data/tree/devwork1/etl)